Living in Foothills County - What You Need to Know

 - Some roads are considered heavy haul routes.
 Please be aware of large transport vehicles that regularly travel many of our roads.

-- The MD of Foothills repairs and maintains public roads.
+- Foothills County repairs and maintains public roads.
 Private roads and driveways are the responsibility of the landowners who use those roads.
 It is up to you to find out if you will be responsible for your road before purchasing a property.

 - Residents served by private roads and/or bridges may be responsible for the cost of repairs and/or reconstruction after floods.

 - Unpaved roads generate dust.
 Dust is part of life for most rural residents.
-If your residence is adjacent to a gravel road, you may apply to the dust control spot treatment program with the MD of Foothills.
+If your residence is adjacent to a gravel road, you may apply to the dust control spot treatment program with Foothills County.